Wanjira-Faith/python-wk1-codechallenge/README.md

 1. Open a terminal
 2. Navigate to the directory
 `cd python-wk1-codechallenge`
-3. Run solution using `python solution1.py`
+3. Run solution using `python3 solution1.py`

 # Challenge 2: Two numbers are positive.
 Task: